VDA5050/VDA5050/VDA5050_EN.md

 Instead of setting the corridor boundaries to zero, master control shall not use the `corridor` attribute if the vehicle shall not deviate from the trajectory.

 The vehicle's motion control software shall constantly check that the vehicle is within the defined boundaries.
-If not, the vehicle shall stop because it is out of the allowed navigation space and report an error of type 'outsideOfCorridorError' with errorLevel 'CRITICAL'.
+If not, the vehicle shall stop because it is out of the allowed navigation space and report an error of type 'OUTSIDE_OF_CORRIDOR' with level 'CRITICAL'.
 The master control can decide if user interaction is required or if the vehicle can continue by canceling the current order and sending a new order to the vehicle with corridor information that allows the vehicle to move again.

 *Remark: Allowing the vehicle to deviate from the trajectory increases the possible footprint of the vehicle during driving.
 This circumstance shall be considered during initial operation, and if the master control makes a traffic control decision based on the vehicle's footprint.*